Aleksandr Koldunov: Postwar

 Remaining in military service after the war, he transferred from the Soviet Air Force to the Soviet Air Defence Force in the early 1960s.
 Koldunov was appointed as the Commander of the Moscow Air Defence District in November 1970.
-After a promotion to Colonel-General in 1972, in December 1975 Koldunov became the First Deputy Chief of Defence Forces.
+After a promotion to Colonel-General in 1972, in December 1975 Koldunov became the First Deputy Chief of the Air Defence Forces.
 In 1977 he was promoted to Marshal of Aviation and the following year Koldunov was appointed to command the entire Air Defence Force.
 In 1984 he was promoted to Chief Marshal of Aviation, one of only a handful of officers to hold this very senior rank.

 Koldunov was dismissed in May 1987 after Mathias Rust, a civilian German pilot flew from Finland to Moscow and landed nearby the Red Square.
 Koldunov died on 7 June 1992 and was buried at Novodevichy Cemetery in Moscow.